Heat illness: Epidemiology

+Between 2000–2019 studies show approximately 489 000 heat-related deaths occur each year, with 45% of these in Asia and 36% in Europe.
+In Europe alone in the summer of 2022, an estimated 61 672 heat-related excess deaths occurred.
+High intensity heatwave events can bring high acute mortality; in 2003, 70 000 people in Europe died as a result of the June–August event.
+In 2010, 56 000 excess deaths occurred during a 44–day heatwave in the Russian Federation.

 Heat stroke is relatively common in sports.
 About 2 percent of sports-related deaths that occurred in the United States between 1980 and 2006 were caused by exertional heat stroke.
 Football in the United States has the highest rates.
 The month of August, which is associated with pre-season football camps across the country, accounts for 66.3% of exertion heat-related illness time-loss events.
 Heat illness is also not limited geographically and is widely distributed throughout the United States.
 An average of 5946 persons were treated annually in US hospital emergency departments (2 visits/ 100,00 population) with a hospitalization rate of 7.1%.
 Most commonly males are brought in 72.5% and persons 15–19 years of age 35.6% When taking into consideration all high school athletes, heat illness occurs at a rate of 1.2 per 100,000 kids.
 When comparing risk by sport, Football was 11.4 times more likely than all other sports combined to be exposed to an exertional heat illness.